The views expressed by the host on this show, not necessarily those of the staff, management, nor sponsors of this station.

 That's the cheap labor.

-And that's and there's nothing to stop that.
+And there's nothing to stop that.

-They're too numerous to catagalog here, but it doesn't stop further illegals from coming in in whatever numbers uh they can get in.
+But it doesn't stop further illegals from coming in in whatever numbers that can get in.

 So even if we legalize these 12 to 20, we haven't solved the problem.

-And the headline of the story is unions split over immigration bill.
+And the headline of the story is, unions split over immigration bill.

 Thrust of the story is that the manufacturing unions are against the illegal immigration bill.

-Government and service workers are for it, and it is dividing the Democrats in Congress over this, because of course big labor and one of their big, big, big constituency groups.
+Government and service workers are for it, and it is dividing the Democrats in Congress over this.

 Welcome back, folks.

-What was this?
+Mickey Kaus, what was this?

-Headline Hillary caught eavesdropping.
+Headline, Hillary caught eavesdropping.

-Listen to a secret secretly recorded audio tape.
+Listen to a secret, secretly recorded audiotape.

-Hillary Clinton listened to a secretly recorded audio tape of a phone conversation of Clinton critics plotting their next attack.
+Hillary Clinton listened to a secretly recorded audiotape of a phone conversation of Clinton critics plotting their next attack.

 The tape contained discussions of another woman who might surface with allegations about an affair with her husband Bill.